Abdul-Basitt1/Abdul-Basitt1/README.md

 - 👋 Hi, I’m Abdul Basit
-- 👀 I’m interested in game development and video editing
+- 👀 Interested in APP and GAME development
 - 🌱 Currntly learning app development on Android Studio and Flutter.
 Interested in game development.
 - 💞️ I’m looking to collaborate on coding projects and gaming projects
 - 📫 How to reach me - abdulrocker4@gmail.com